slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-07-28-Kubernetes-controllers-A-New-Hope.md

 There are some things we still didn't tested, but that we're willing to do in order to give us a clear idea of how to grow this idea:

 * Re-design the ABI to support unbuffered & asynchronous HTTP requests.
-This requires several additions to both the Wasm engine and the host code, most notably the engine should have the ability to [yield the execution](https://github.com/wasmerio/wasmer/issues/1127) of the code and the module should have an [async executor](https://rust-lang.github.io/async-book/02_execution/04_executor.html) to execute async operations.
+This requires several additions to both the Wasm engine and the host code, most notably the engine should have the ability to [yield the execution](https://github.com/wasmerio/wasmer/issues/1127) and the module should have an [async executor](https://rust-lang.github.io/async-book/02_execution/04_executor.html) to execute async operations.
 * The proposed ABI mixes medium level and low level.
 We want to try to implement an high level function in our ABI for watching Kubernetes resources, in order to register a single watch for all the controllers.
 * The actual ABI doesn't have error management at all, but that shouldn't be hard to implement: the serialized ABI data structures might be enums with error as one of the variants, so then the error is propagated back to the user as a `Result`.